JOHN F. REINHART

 Download Cathie’s bio

-Cathie F. Vick is the chief public affairs officer for the Virginia Port Authority (VPA) and in that role oversees The Port of Virginia’s government relations, community outreach, economic development, business analysis, and marketing and communications teams.
+Cathie J. Vick is the chief public affairs officer for the Virginia Port Authority (VPA) where she oversees The Port of Virginia’s government relations, community outreach, economic development, engineering, environmental services, and maritime incident response.

 Before accepting her role at the port, Cathie served as deputy director for energy policy in the Virginia Department of Mines, Minerals and Energy, where she helped to implement energy policy initiatives in the Commonwealth.
-She also worked as director of government relations for Virginia Natural Gas, where her responsibilities included advocacy to state, local, and federal officials and the company’s civic and charitable sponsorships and donations, as well as overseeing its conservation programs.
+She also worked as director of government relations for Virginia Natural Gas, where her responsibilities included advocacy to state, local, and federal officials, guiding the company’s civic and charitable sponsorships and donations, and managing its conservation programs.

 Senior Vice President of Administration Services and Compliance